vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 ---
-title: Easy SSO for Vertx with Keycloak
+title: Easy SSO for Vert.x with Keycloak
 template: post.html
 date: 2020-03-09
 draft: true
 author: thomasdarimont
 ---

-# Easy SSO for Vertx with Keycloak
+# Easy SSO for Vert.x with Keycloak

 ## TL;DR

 In this blog post you'll learn:

 - How to implement Single Sign-on with OpenID Connect
 - How to use Keycloak's OpenID Discovery to infer OpenID provider configuration
 - How to obtain user information